 We gratefully acknowledge the financial support of the Howard Hughes Medical Institution and the guidance and encouragement of Dr. Douglas Melton, the recipient of this HHMI grant, without whom this work could not have been accomplished.
 We would also like to thank our collaborators at Boston IVF, especially Dr. Jeannine Witmyer, for contributing their invaluable experience in the culture and evaluation of early embryos.
 A special thank you to Jocelyn Atienza and Chad Cowan for their ongoing work in developing and characterizing the hES cell lines reported on in this chapter.
 We are grateful to Drs.
-Martin Pera and Susan Lanzendorf for sharing helpful tips on the State of the State derivation and maintenance of hES cells.
-Lastly, we would like to thank Dr. Andy McMahon for his generous support throughout this project
+Martin Pera and Susan Lanzendorf for sharing helpful tips on the Saladar Kasa Alba Saladar es per s that is prime a 1.1.1.1 $(\alpha{1,1},\alpha{2,1},\alpha{$ • a • . • ... and the first state of the 1.
+A. A. • A state of the sta 2 - Constant A 1.1.1.1.1.1.1.1 - 1 derivation and maintenance of hES cells.
+Lasily, we would like to thank Dr. Andy McMahon for his generous support throughout this project